 The word Pro does indicate that you might well be getting a few software extras with the GTR 3 Pro over the cheaper GTR 3 and GTS 3.
 Crucially, all models work with Android and iOS devices.

-We'll start with the Pro, which runs on the new Zepp OS, which brings new UI animations, an app store front that does support third party apps and access for developers to create watch faces.
+We'll start with the Pro, which runs on the new Zepp OS, which brings new UI animations, an app storefront that does support third-party apps, and access for developers to create watch faces.

-You can also use it to make calls when paired to your phone over Bluetooth and it can be used a smartphone camera remote.
-There's also access to Amazon Alexa and Zepp's own offline voice assistant to give you better hands-free control of core watch features.
+You can also use it to make calls when paired to your phone over Bluetooth and it can be used as a smartphone camera remote.
+There's also access to Amazon Alexa and Zepp's offline voice assistant to give you better hands-free control of core watch features.

 Flipping it over to the GTR 3 and GTS 3 and they largely match the Pro for smartwatch features.
 They also run on that new Zepp OS bringing all the same extras.
 It has those two smart assistants and will let you control music playing back on your phone.

-What they seem to miss out on is the added Wi-Fi connectivity, the ability to make calls over Bluetooth, which is tied to the lack of an onboard speaker.
+What they seem to miss out on is the added Wi-Fi connectivity, and the ability to make calls over Bluetooth, which is tied to the lack of an onboard speaker.

 That also means the non-Pro models miss out on a built-in music player too.
-So that's some big features missing, though will entirely depend on how much you value making calls, and piling on your own music onto a watch to leave your phone behind for a run.
+So that's some big features missing, though will entirely depend on how much you value making calls, and piling your music onto a watch to leave your phone behind for a run.

 Amazfit GTS 3

 On the sensor front, these three are evenly matched.
-You're getting the latest BioTracker 3.0 optical sensor, which delivers heart rate monitoring, stress monitoring and blood oxygen levels.
+You're getting the latest BioTracker 3.0 optical sensor, which delivers heart rate monitoring, stress monitoring, and blood oxygen levels.